tve/hologw/README.md

 _UDP gateway for hologram cell service_

-The hologw will someday implement a simple gateway between UDP and the hologram IoT service.
-Right now all it does is listen on UDP port 9999, print the contents of incoming packets, and respond with a single packet containing `OK\n`.
+The hologw is a very simple gateway between UDP and the hologram IoT service in order to submit data to Hologram.

-A simple way to send it packets from a Linux device is to use something like:
+The cellular device sends a UDP packet to port 9999 on which hologw runs, the hologw forwards that packet via TCP to Hologram, reads the response, and sends that back via UDP to the cellular device.

+One added feature is that if the JSON message object contains a field named "a" that is an integer then the GW delays the UDP response by that many seconds.
+This provided to be able to test the UDP NAT timeout of the cellular carrier.

+There are no command-line options, so just run `./hologw` on an internet-accessible server.
+Assuming your cellular device is a unix box, send it a packet like so:
 ```
-echo '{"k":"=XXXXXXX","d":"Hello, World!","t":"test"}' | nc -q 10 -u your.host.or.ip 9999
+echo '{"a":10, "k":"XXXXXXXX","d":"Hello, World!","t":"test"}' | nc -q 20 -u your.host.or.ip 9999
 ```

+This will submit the whole message to Hologram (which doesn't seem to mind the extra "a":10, get a "[0,0]" response, then delay 10 seconds, and finally send it via UDP.
-The `-q 10` causes nc to linger 10 seconds for the OK response.
+The `-q 20` causes nc to linger 20 seconds for the response.